top of page

 Therefore, Mitsy is mortal (conclusion)

-Validity in the context of deductive arguments is only about the relationship between premises and conclusions.
+Validity in the context of deductive arguments is only about the logic in the relationship between premises and conclusions.
 Validity means the conclusion logically and inescapably follows from the premises.
-Put aside whether the premises are true or false—validity has nothing to do with truth or falsity of premises.
+Importantly, to assess validity, put aside whether the premises are in fact true or false—validity has nothing to do with actual truth or falsity of premises.
 That is, a deductive argument can still be valid when one or more of the premises is false.
-For instance, if it turns out that Mitsy is a cat, not a person, the above argument is still a valid deductive argument.
-Again, that's simply because the argument's internal logic works.

 Here's an alteration that renders the argument invalid: